-On campus, Temple is known for it’s food trucks and any Temple student will be happy to tell you their favorite lunch stop.
-Offering a wide range of food styles, authentic ethnic tastes, and price ranges, there is a food truck with something for everyone’s taste buds and budget.
-From the Bagel Hut located just outside Klein Hall to the Crepe Truck at the Tyler School of Art, to a number of fruit and smoothie trucks sprinkled around campus, there are a plethora of options.
+On campus, Temple is known for its food trucks, and any Temple student will be happy to tell you their favorite lunch spots.
+Offering a wide range of food styles, authentic ethnic tastes, and price ranges, there is a food truck with something for everyone’s taste and budget.
+From the Bagel Hut located just outside Klein Hall to the Crepe Truck at the Tyler School of Art, to a number of fruit and smoothie trucks sprinkled around campus.

-On campus dining also includes a number of different university-run dining services, fast food, and sit-down restaurants and even a new student-run, cooperative café, the Rad Dish.
+On-campus dining also includes a number of different university-run dining services, fast food, and sit-down restaurants.
+There’s even a new student-run, cooperative café, the Rad Dish.

 Temple University Dining Service offers a variety of dining experiences centered on culinary expertise, fresh ingredients, healthy options and a shared sense of environmental and social responsibility.
 Click here for more information on these dining options.